DavidGoudet/SeQuraChallenge/README.md

 - To calculate a daily merchant's disbursements, I calculated the orders generated from the previous day after 8:00 UTC to those generated on the current day before that same hour.
 - Rails was used to take advantage of the ORM, but all tasks are inside Rakes.
 In a real scenario, I would move the logic to APIs to ingest the new information, services to make the calculations, and a visual UI to make it easier for the client to use the tool.
+- There are two sets of tests, made for the critical methods in the models, one for Disbursement and other for MinimumExtraFee, they can be run with ```rspec```.
+- The calculations could be faster if we add a field ```year``` to the disbursements and minimum extra fees.
+I would add an index to that field because that query is recurrent.